erewhon/reactive-web-presentation/presentation/presentation.md

 - It has callbacks.
 You can start running into issues with nested callbacks if you have async behavior in your callbacks.
 That can get messy quickly.
 - Lack of type safety.
 - Lack of property safety.
-I can type the wrong property and it will still run.
+I can type the wrong property and it will still run... poorly.
   It just won't work the way you want to.
-- Two languages: HTML and Javascript.
+- You're dealing with two languages: HTML and Javascript.
+Actually 3 if you include CSS.
 There are HTML tags in the Javascript.
   You can mitigate it with templates, but still not ideal.
 Also, nothing is making sure your selectors are named the same in your code and in your markup.
 - No composability.
 So I'm repeating HTML over and over again.
-  Templates can help with that.
+  Again, templates can help with that.

 Now, some of these issues we don't have a good answer for.
 Although certain IDEs are smart enough to tell you you're messing up.
 (For